CodeMacrocosm/Dev-a-Thon/README.md

 ## ⭐ Star It

-If you found Pullathon'20 helpful and fun, don't forget to give it a star ⭐ to show your appreciation and support!
+If you found this helpful and fun, don't forget to give it a star ⭐ to show your appreciation and support!

 ## 📄 License